samuelechu/Youtube-Playlist-Downloader-for-iOS/README.md

 ```

 ######Usage:
-    Go to the Downloads tab
+    Go to the Playlists tab

-    Tap the magnifying glass button on the top right corner
+    Select a playlist or make a new playlist using the 'plus' button on the top right-hand corner

+    Tap the 'Edit' button, then the 'plus' button on the toolbar that pops up

     (Optional) Sign in to Youtube